tlvince/eslint-plugin-jasmine/docs/rules/no-unsafe-spy.md

-# Enforce spies to be defined in before/after/it blocks
+# Enforce spies to be defined in before/after/it blocks (no-unsafe-spy).

 Make sure named spies are declared only in before/after/it jasmine blocks.
 Spies created in global scope or directly in define blocks don't